Review · Women's Health

 Four digital files, realistically:

 • The main protocol PDF.
-This is the meat: exercise descriptions, a 30-day schedule, and background on why nervous system regulation matters in menopause.
+This is the meat: exercise descriptions, a 30-day schedule, and some background on why nervous system regulation matters in menopause.
 The exercises are simple and clearly described.
 You won’t need special equipment.

 • Bonus #1: Somatic Sleep Reset.
 A short guide applying similar techniques to sleep.
 It’s fine, but overlaps heavily with the main protocol.

 • Bonus #2: Stress SOS Guide.
 A one-page reference for acute stress moments.
-Useful if you print it and stick it on the fridge, otherwise forgettable.
+Useful if you print it out and stick it on the fridge, otherwise forgettable.

 • Bonus #3: Daily Tracker.
 A printable habit tracker.
 Nothing you couldn’t make yourself in a notebook.